Jump to:Page Content

-Applied microeconomics.
-Focus on development economics, labor economics, and behavioral economics.
-Particular interest in productivity and matching in labor markets of developing countries.
+Applied microeconomics, with a focus on development economics, labor economics, and behavioral economics.
+Martin is particularly interested in productivity and matching in labor markets of developing countries.

 Political economy and the microeconomic foundation of development.
-Human capital investment, intra-household and spatial allocation of economic activity and market failures that prevent industry development in low and middle income countries.
-Political violence, its causes and economic consequences.
+Maria Cecilia is interested in human capital investment, intra-household and spatial allocation of economic activity and market failures that prevent industry development in low and middle income countries.
+She is also interested in political violence, its causes and economic consequences.

 Behavioral economics, development economics, labor economics, and applied econometrics.
-Current research projects include the effects of non-cognitive skills on labor market outcomes and the effect of scarcity on behavior and cognition.
+Samura's current research projects focus on the effects of non-cognitive skills on labor market outcomes, and the effect of scarcity on behavior and cognition.

 Economics of education, labor economics, and applied econometrics.
 Please also see Andrew's personal website.

 Environmental economics, particularly the evaluation of policy options for climate change and valuation of ecosystem services.

 Environmental and resource economics, and water allocation policy.
 Jonathan is particularly interested in economic incentive structures for allocating scarce water supplies.